idhamhalim/image-recognition-detection/README.md

 # References

-1. Thanks to the original author of darkflow and YOLO https://pjreddie.com/
+1. Thanks to the original author of darknet and YOLO https://pjreddie.com/

 2. Thanks for the translated darkflow